APP DESIGN ACADEMY

 User interface design (UI)

-User Interface Design is all about creating a strong branded visual impact.
-You’ll learn the process that will get you an awesome looking app.
-At this stage, we’ll take our wireframes and show you how to build a branded design around them.
+User Interface design is all about creating a strong visual impact that helps define a brand.
+You’ll learn the complete process that results in a great-looking app.
+In this module, we’ll take the wireframes created in the User Experience design module and show you how to build a branded design around them.

-You’ll learn how to design apps in Sketch and how to use Adobe Photoshop as a complementary software.
-We’ll cover the importance of Mood-Boards and how to select colors and typography.
+You’ll learn how to design apps in Sketch, and also how to use Adobe Photoshop as a complementary software.
+We’ll cover what mood boards are and why they are important, and discuss how to select colors and typography.

 Designing the UI in Sketch